 Selling, general and administrative expenses are comprised of payroll and benefits for stores, field support, and support center employees.
-Selling, general and administrative expense also includes marketing and advertising expense, occupancy costs for stores and the store support center, insurance, corporate infrastructure and other selling, general and administrative expenses.
+Selling, general and administrative expenses also include marketing and advertising expense, occupancy costs for stores and the store support center, insurance, corporate infrastructure and other selling, general and administrative expenses.